Sand dunes, plateaus and clay villages in serene Sahara

 Day one: Marrakech – Nesrate

 It is early evening when we reach our goal.
-We pitch camp just outside the village of Nesrate where we meet up with our dromedary drivers with their dromedaries.
+We pitch our camp just outside the village of Nesrate where we meet up with our dromedary drivers with their dromedaries.

 Day two: Nesrate – Tidri (5,5 to 6 trekking hours)

 In the village of Zaouit Sidisalh, also traditionally built of clay, lies the region’s local collage.
-Once we have passed the village we will not see any more houses or settlements until the last day of our trek.
+Once we have passed the village, we will not see any more houses or settlements until the last day of our trek.
 We continue over the plateau, thinly covered with low trees and bushes, and cross the Drâa riverbed which is usually dry.
 In a magical landscape of billowing sand dunes under Mount Beni’s slope, we pitch our tents for the night.

 Day three to five: Through the desert (6 to 7 trekking hours per day)

-For the coming three days our little caravan will rove the Sahara’s endless expanses and fascinating landscape.
+For the coming three days our little caravan will roam Sahara’s endless expanses and fascinating landscape.
 Billowing sand dunes formed by the wind alternate with open plateaus and low hills.
 We can see a glimpse of the mountains on the border of Algeria in the distance.
 Walking on the plateau is easy as the terrain is built up of small stones, gravel and packed sand, while going through the soft sand dunes is a little more strenuous.

 To find oneself in this ocean of sand with open spaces in every direction, is a true wilderness experience, and a very restful and almost meditative one.
 Only solitary Acacia and Tamarisk trees break off the sun-drenched landscape, providing welcome shade at lunch time and on rest-breaks.